In Cyprus, the bank run that wasn't

 "Cypriots are non-violent by nature.
 Just take a look at the vandalism and street protests in Greece.
 You have none of that here.
 This is a completely different mentality," said political scientist Hubert Faustmann of the University of Nicosia.

-He said Cyprus was a small country, and if you took to the streets in protest, "you could be taking it out on your neighbor's brother in law".
+He said Cyprus was a small country, and if you took to the streets in protest, "you could be taking it out on your neighbour's brother in law".

-"Also, there is a realization that deep down, things were not perfect here," he said of a country whose overgrown banking sector was eight times the size of its economy.
+"Also, there is a realisation that deep down, things were not perfect here," he said of a country whose overgrown banking sector was eight times the size of its economy.